Valencia Wine Region Guide

 In contrast, Alto Turia’s sub-zone is located west of the city and generally has sandy soils with some chalk content.
 Furthermore, it occupies a mountainous region with vineyards planted at altitudes as high as 1100 meters above sea level.
 These conditions moderate the summer heat and encourage aromatic white wines, which thrive in these conditions.

-Finally, the lower reaches of the Turia Valley are largely planted to Moscatel de Alejandra – some of Valencia’s top sweet wines are made here: potent and yet very fresh.
+Finally, vineyards in the lower reaches of the Turia Valley largely plant Moscatel de Alejandra, producing some of Valencia’s top sweet wines here: potent and yet very fresh.
 Nevertheless, as the vagaries of fashion swing further and further away from celebrating sweetness in the wine, growers are moving towards drier styles.

 Facts & Figures